mikailaltundas/fabric-real-time-analytics-in-10-minutes/real-time-demo-in-10-minutes/instructions.md

 ![Workspace more options](images/workspace_more_options.png)

-2. Scroll down to the Real-Time Analytics section, and click on the KQL Database button to create a KQL database.
+2. Scroll down to the Real-Time Intelligence section, and click on the KQL Database button to create a KQL database.

 ![Real Time Analytics Options](images/real_time_analytics_options.png)